 - — Good source of Iron, Calcium, Potassium, and Dietary Fiber

 Kale is a leafy green that’s one of the most nutritious foods on the planet.
-It’s packed with fiber, vitamins, including vitamin K, C, and B, as well as iron.
+It’s packed with fiber, vitamins, including vitamins K, C, and B, as well as iron.
 It also contains chlorophyll, which offers multiple benefits to your wellbeing as a whole.

-How You Can Really Enjoy Kale Powder
+How You Can Enjoy Kale Sprout Powder